mattjhayes/nmeta/README.md

 A few scripts that may be useful for testing are included in the misc sub directory

-# Caveats

- - Some tables (FCIP) will grow and grow until the system falls over as there is no reaping of stale entries (BAD BAD BAD!!!).
-Maintenance for other dynamic tables implemented as max age controls but need max size controls too...
- - Only supports OpenFlow version 1.0
- - YAML creates an unordered dictionary, but we want strict order for policy...
-Seems to work regardless but results may vary
- - Written and tested on Python version 2.7.5.
-May not work as expected on Python 3.x

 # Feature Enhancement Wishlist

 See ![Issues](https://github.com/mattjhayes/nmeta/issues) for list of enhancements and bugs